MatthewFilipovich/torchoptics/README.md

 - 🔥 **Built on PyTorch**: Leverages PyTorch for GPU acceleration, batch processing, automatic differentiation, and efficient gradient-based optimization.
 - 🛠️ **End-to-End Optimization**: Enables optimization of optical hardware and deep learning models within a unified, differentiable pipeline.
 - 🔬 **Optical Elements**: Features standard optical elements like modulators, lenses, detectors, and polarizers.

-- 🖼️ **Spatial Profiles**: Includes commonly used spatial profiles such as Hermite-Gaussian and Laguerre-Gaussian beams for advanced optical applications.
+- 🖼️ **Spatial Profiles**: Provides a wide range of spatial profiles, including Hermite-Gaussian and Laguerre-Gaussian beams.
 - 🔆 **Polarized Light & Spatial Coherence**: Supports simulations of polarized light and optical fields with arbitrary spatial coherence.

 Our research paper, available on [arXiv](https://arxiv.org/abs/2411.18591), introduces the TorchOptics library and provides a comprehensive review of its features and applications.